 I love songs.
 I love the tension and release of a simple melody.
 I love the sparkle of lights on the drumset.

 I’ve been in Nashville since 1992, working first with the Wooten Brothers and eventually playing on a couple of Victor Wooten’s solo records….
 Then two incredible original projects reminded me of the powerful creative juices inside: David Spear and the Darts, and an all-original jump swing band, Bada Bing Bada Boom.
-I played full time from the day I arrived in Nashville, recording with many singer-songwriters, and then touring and recording with the BNA artists, The Warren Brothers.
+I played from the day I arrived in Nashville, recording with many singer-songwriters, and then touring and recording with the BNA artists, The Warren Brothers.
 That tour peaked with being the first female drummer to ever play on Austin City Limits, in it’s 25 year history!

 I am now staying in town (mostly) to play and record with the my own project,